 - (12) Amount shown includes 175,358 shares that may be acquired under stock options that are currently exercisable or exercisable within 60 days of July 29, 2012.
 Amount shown also includes 146,580 shares held by Mr. Wu's spouse and 4,000 shares by Mr. Wu's children.
 Mr. Wu disclaims beneficial ownership of shares held by his spouse, except to the extent of his pecuniary interest therein. - (13) Amount shown includes 87,358 shares that may be acquired under stock options that are currently exercisable or exercisable within 60 days of July 29, 2012.
-Includes 21,067 shares held by The Dávila Family Trust, with respect to which Ms. Dávila has shared voting rights with her spouse. - (14) Amount shown includes 175,358 shares that may be acquired under stock options that are currently exercisable or exercisable within 60 days of July 29, 2012. - (15) Amount shown includes 53,729 shares that may be acquired under stock options that are currently exercisable or exercisable within 60 days of July 29, 2012. - (16) Amount shown includes 33,830 shares that may be acquired under stock options that are currently exercisable or exercisable within 60 days of July 29, 2012. - (17) Amount shown includes 15,667 shares that may be acquired under stock options that are currently exercisable or exercisable within 60 days of July 29, 2012. - (18) All stock options were unvested and cancelled upon Mr. Fine's resignation from the Board effective December 31, 2011. - (19) Mr. Pettingill does not have any shares that may be acquired under stock options that are currently exercisable or exercisable within 60 days of July 29, 2012.
+Includes 21,067 shares held by The Dávila Family Trust, with respect to which Ms. Dávila has shared voting rights with her spouse. - (14) Amount shown includes 175,358 shares that may be acquired under stock options that are currently exercisable or exercisable within 60 days of July 29, 2012. - (15) Amount shown includes 53,729 shares that may be acquired under stock options that are currently exercisable or exercisable within 60 days of July 29, 2012. - (16) Amount shown includes 33,830 shares that may be acquired under stock options that are currently exercisable or exercisable within 60 days of July 29, 2012. - (17) Amount shown includes 15,667 shares that may be acquired under stock options that are currently exercisable or exercisable within 60 days of July 29, 2012. - (18) All stock options were unvested and cancelled upon Mr. Fine's resignation from the Board effective December 31, 2011. - (19) Mr. Pettingill did not have any shares that may be acquired under stock options that are currently exercisable or exercisable within 60 days of July 29, 2012. - (20) Amount shown includes 1,691,308 shares that may be acquired under stock options that are currently exercisable or exercisable within 60 days of July 29, 2012.
+Amount shown also includes 230,304 shares held by the Thomson Family 2006 Trust.
+In connection with his resignation and separation from the Company in October 2012, we are in the process of negotiating the terms of Dr. Thomson's Separation Agreement in accordance with the terms of his employment letter agreement with us.